sofwerx/swx-devops/README.md

     git add gpg/ian@sofwerx.org
     git commit -m 'Adding gpg/ian@sofwerx.org public key'

-The filename _must_ be your email address, to make trousseau management easier.
+Our convention in this repository is that the filename must be your email address, to make trousseau management easier.

 You can import all of our public keys at any time by running:

-    gpg --import < gpg/*
+    cat gpg/* | gpg --import

 It's probably a good idea to publish your gnupg public key on some of the public key servers as well, but that's not important so long as we have access to your public key in the repo.

 ## trousseau

+Trousseau uses gnupg to encrypt a JSON file for a number of administrators that stores "key=value" secrets.

+Trousseau can use various cloud storage platforms to share these encrypted secrets between administrators.

+The result of any trousseau commands will alter the `.trousseau` file in the current proect.
+This file is under git management, and is entirely safe as the contents of the file are encrypted.
+This is far easier than dealing with a shared s3 bucket or other shared repository.

 To install the `trousseau` command on a mac, install it with HomeBrew: